chrislattman/test-ioctl/README.md

 sudo insmod testdriver.ko
 ```

-to load the module.
+to load the module (you can use `lsmod` to check that it's loaded).
 The module should register a character device (if anything goes wrong, run `sudo dmesg` to see what happened).
 Then run

 ```
 cat /proc/devices | grep testdevice